luismiguelcasadodiaz/philosophers/README.md

 /* ************************************************************************** */

 ```
-Philosophers get numbers from 1 to num_phi that is stored in mynum.
+Philosophers get numbers from 1 to num_phi that are stored in mynum.
 Each Philosopher has a fork for the left hand.
-The left hand's fork has same number than philosopher number has.
+The left hand's fork has the same number as the philosopher.
 The right fork is mynum + 1 for all philosophers but philosopher num_phi, whose right-hand fork is the number one.

 ![image](https://github.com/user-attachments/assets/a5e028c6-1d6a-40bb-8437-4de2c58647ae)

 As forks is an array of mutexes, fork[0] is reserved to synchronize screen output. fork[1]..fork[num_phi] are mutexes for forks. fork[num_phi + 1] will sincronize the start.
-Fork[num_phi + 2] will protect write/read of casualty variable.
+Fork[num_phi + 2] will protect the write/read of the casualty variable.

 memory allocation for Forks and thread_ids is done once arg_ok validates command line arguments.